 Bridging Scholarship; Funding for American students who will participate in fall or spring semester study abroad program in Japan.

 Campoamor Scholarship; Administered by the School of Modern Languages.
 Award amounts vary.
 Applications are due by March 31st and awarded in the spring semester.

 Charles B. Rangel International Affairs Program; Fellowship funding for graduate study, in preparation for US Department of State foreign service.

 Chateaubriand Fellowship Program; Grant offered by the Embassy of France in the United States which allows doctoral students enrolled in American universities to conduct research in France for 4 to 9 months.

 Chinese Government Scholarships; Administered by the School of Modern Languages providing full-ride scholarship support for students studying at a Chinese University for an academic year.

-Coca-Cola Foundation Mobility Scholarship for First Generation College Students; Administered by the Sam Nunn School of International Affairs.
-Up to $1,000 for any qualifying Georgia Tech student to participate in overseas activities such as internships, study abroad, exchange, or work abroad.
-To qualify, students must be the first member of their immediate family to attend college, demonstrate financial need, be a full-time student, and have a 3.0 GPA or higher.
+Coca-Cola Foundation Mobility Scholarships for First Generation College Students; Administered by the Sam Nunn School of International Affairs.
+Up to $1,000 for any qualifying Georgia Tech student from any major at both the graduate and undergraduate level to participate in off campus career development, professional development, and educational programs such as academic conferences within the United States.
+To qualify, students must be the first member of their immediate family to attend college, demonstrate financial need, be a full-time student, and have a 2.5 GPA or higher.

 Congress-Bundestag Youth Exchange for Young Professionals; Yearlong fellowships to study and intern in Germany.